pillows2/3dsplaykit/README.md

 # Collection

 3DSPlayKit includes emulators, games, tools, and more.
-You can either download a ziped package, with everything all at once, or use a singular 3DSX to download everything at once.
+You can either download a zipped package, with all tools included.
+Or use a 3DSX to download homebrew directly from the package.

 # Credits